Africa leaps forward into space technology

 The government announced the plans last year, and is aiming to visit space by 2030.

 Nigeria is aiming to create a world-class space industry.
-"The focus of our space program is economic development," Felix Ale, communications chief of The National Space Research and Development Agency (NASDRA), tells CNN.
+"The focus of our space program is economic development," Felix Ale, communications chief of The National Space Research and Development Agency (NASDRA), told CNN.

-Since 2003, NASRDA have launched five satellites which have helped improve agricultural practices, collect climate data and track-down hostages taken by Boko Haram and last year received $20 million of funding.
+Since 2003, NASRDA have launched five satellites which have helped improve agricultural practices, collect climate data and track-down hostages taken by Boko Haram and in 2016 received $20 million of funding.

 But Professor Calestous Juma, an expert on space programs in developing countries at the Harvard Kennedy School, told CNN in 2016 that the mission could be a "lofty ambition" that "may or may not happen."